larisahax/AWC_application/README.md

 1) Real World Data:
 *iris, wine, thy, seeds*

+These data sets are taken from the UCI repository: https://archive.ics.uci.edu/ml/datasets.html

 *d* is data dimension

 The windows on the left show a two-dimensional projection of data using ICA, but the algorithm works with the initial dimension.